 For the past 13 years we have been dedicated to helping companies navigate the waste and recycling regulations, and we now represent the interests of many of the most recognisable brands in the UK.

 We work with them directly on industry consultations, as well as ensuring that they receive excellent customer service and value for money, no matter what their size.
-We are also present on many influential working groups including The Waste and Resources Action Programme (WRAP), in an advisory role.
+We are also present on many influential working groups including The UK Plastics Pact set up by WRAP, in an advisory role.

 We are convinced that the UK has the potential to radically change and improve the way resources are managed through extended producer responsibility, to ultimately maximise UK recycling as a result, and we will always be at the forefront of that conversation.

 Back in 2015 we launched a new product to industry called Circularety, whose chief aim was to allow obligated producers full transparency and choice of how their PRN investment benefited the recycling industry and the recycling performance of the UK.
 It turned out that industry was not quite ready for our voluntary solution to the fundamental flaws in the PRN system, but in a way it didn't matter.
 It sparked the conversation and now producers are demanding to know exactly where their significant PRN investment is going.

 Fast-forward to 2018 and the Environmental Audit Committee has requested a review of the PRN system by The National Audit Office.
 This significant move came after mounting industry, government and public concern over a system that is particularly opaque, open to fraud and that favours exporting our waste with no traceability of whether it is actually recycled.